JetBrains/projector-installer/README.md

 ## Secure connection

-During installation projector asks user if he wants to use secure connection.
+During installation Projector asks user if he wants to use secure connection.
-If you answered "yes" installer configures projector to use https protocol for accessing builtin http server and wss protocol to communicate with projector server.
+If you answered "yes" installer configures Projector to use https protocol for accessing builtin http server and wss protocol to communicate with Projector server.
 Using secure connection may be a good idea for a number of reasons:

 - https/wss are more secure than plain http/ws protocols.
 - some Javascript features unavailable in insecure environments.
 For example: https://w3c.github.io/clipboard-apis/#async-clipboard-api .
-So using projector with insecure protocols may limit its functionality.
+So using Projector with insecure protocols may limit its functionality.

-However using secure connection requires installing self-signed root CA to the browser - otherwise browser will forbid connection to projector.
+However using secure connection requires installing self-signed root CA to the browser - otherwise browser will forbid connection to Projector.
 When you run secure configuration projector-installer proposes user to install root CA and displays path to file with certificate.
 Please note - you should install CA in each browser only once.
 Next sections describes this procedure for Chrome/Firefox